Testing isomorphism between tuples of subspaces: Acknowledgments

 \section{Acknowledgments}

-The authors thank Ben McKay for comments that inspired the proof of Theorem~\ref{thm.generic trivially stabilized}.
+The authors thank the anonymous referees who gave valuable feedback and also alerted us to the fact that the orbit problem with $G=\Gamma=\operatorname{GL}(d,\mathbf{F})$ had been solved.
 DGM was partially supported by AFOSR FA9550-18-1-0107, NSF DMS 1829955, and the 2019 Kalman Visiting Fellowship at the University of Auckland.